 Scoliosis is a condition in which the spine, when viewed from the back, has one or more curves.
 The vertebrae are abnormally rotated, which creates twisting and more prominent visibility of the rib cage on one side, and it is most commonly seen in adolescents ages 10 and older.
-Most cases cannot be reversed, but they can be controlled.
+Most cases cannot be reversed, but they can be controlled, for example dancer Paige Fraser who despite suffering from severe scoliosis, has thrived as a dancer.
 Dance teachers can play an essential role in spotting the condition at an early stage.

 “Teachers can help to notice that scoliosis is there in the first place," says Sophia Fatouros, a New York City–based dance teacher and and former professional ballet dancer who has struggled with scoliosis since she was 12.
 “Parents do not always see their children in tight clothes, like leotards."